 New England Coast

-EIBC can return to submit an entirely different proposal, but I personally just can't see how they can successfully pound a "square peg" (...replacing all 75 units lost, plus providing pool(s) and parking) into a round hole (...a much smaller available footprint now than existed for construction before Hurricane Ian).
+EIBC can return to submit an entirely different proposal, but I personally just can't see how they can successfully pound a "square peg" (...replacing all 75 units lost, plus providing pool(s) and parking) into a round hole (...a much smaller available footprint now than existed for construction before Hurricane Ian) while still complying with new height restrictions; clearly a gargantuan (and maybe ultimately insurmountable) task.

 I'm not a gambler.
 If I was, my bet would be on EIBC owners ultimately throwing in the towel on this, voting to terminate the timeshare plan and sell the property (which is currently nothing but a vacant lot of sand after post-Ian demolition).
-Two more hurricanes in recent weeks (Helene and Milton) might also be providing some "food for thought" to some owners of FMB Gulf-front property, on a narrow barrier island that has now been hammered hard by 3 meaningful hurricanes in less than 2 years.
+Two more hurricanes in recent weeks (Helene and Milton) might also be providing some "food for thought" to some owners of FMB Gulf-front property, on a narrow barrier island that has now been hit hard by 3 significant hurricanes in just the past 2 years.

 I guess only time will tell... :shrug: